Wandalen/wTesting/doc/version.eng/tutorial/Help.md

 The `tst .imply verbosity:5 .run path/to/dir` command prints a more detailed test report by displaying information about test checks.
 By default, information about the test checks is not displayed.

-##### Run option `importanceOfNegative`
+##### Run option `negativity`

 It is intended to restrict the output of information of routines with the status `ok` / `pass` and to increase the amount of information about the checks with the status `failed`.

 Accepts values from 0 to 9.
 By default - 1.

-The `tst .imply importanceOfNegative:0 .run path/to/dir` command displays the report without detailed information about the failed checks.
+The `tst .imply negativity:0 .run path/to/dir` command displays the report without detailed information about the failed checks.

 ##### Run option `silencing`